epfml/disco/docs/TASK.md

 The [`TrainingInformation` object](../discojs/src/task/training_information.ts) of a task contains all the customizable parameters and their descriptions.

-As an example, the task class for `simple-face` can be found [here](../discojs/src/default_tasks/simple_face.ts).
-Suppose our own task is a binary classification for age detection (similar to simple face), then we could write:
+As an example, the task class for `lus_covid` can be found [here](../discojs/src/default_tasks/lus_covid.ts).
+Suppose our own task is a binary classification for lung ultrasound COVID diagnostic , then we could write:

 ```js
 import { ImagePreprocessing } from '../dataset/preprocessing'